 These are some of the most common types of at-fault accidents; however, regardless of the type of accident in which you are involved, there is a chance that you could be found to be fully or partially at fault.

-How Does An At Fault Accident Affect Insurance Rates?
+How Does An At Fault Accident Affect Insurance?

-If you are found to be at fault for an accident, you can expect your car insurance rates to increase.
-You may be able to prevent (or minimize) a rate increase if the accident was minor or if you have accident forgiveness coverage included in your policy.
+If you are found to be at fault for an accident, you can expect your insurance to increase.
+You may be able to prevent (or minimize) an increase if the accident was minor or if you have accident forgiveness coverage included in your policy.

 How Much Does Your Insurance Go Up After An At Fault Accident?

 Now for the all-important question – how much does insurance increase if you are found to be the cause of an accident?

 Well, it depends on a number of factors, such as :